greenageinfo/greenageinfo.github.io/policies/coc.md

 - Dos
 	+ You must [segregate](/policies/waste-segregation) Wet, Dry, Reject and e-Waste as per the law and only use newspaper liners in the bins.
-	+ Please take care to ensure you maintain the flat well and there is no damage caused to neighbouring flats or common areas due to negligence.
-	+ Please take care to ensure there is no excessive noise from your flat that is causing disturbance.
-Follow the timings allowed when you are doing interiors or renovations.
-Any such excessive disturbance to neighbours in the night (11PM - 6AM) will be liable to penalties.
+	+ Make sure there is no excessive noise from your flat.
+Follow the timings allowed for interiors or renovations.
+Excessive disturbance to neighbours in the night (11PM - 6AM) will be liable to penalties.
 	+ [Pay your bills](/info/dues) on time to avoid interest, penalties and disconnection of services
 - Donts
 	+ Disposing waste or littering in common areas is prohibited.
 Avoid throwing trash into toilets.
 	+ Avoid plucking of flowers and walking on lawns in the gardens.
-	+ Do not throw any objects from the windows or balconies.
-Injuries due to such incidents can lead to penalties and legal action
+	+ Do not place hanging potted plants and other similar fixtures to railings or ceilings of the balconies.
+Injuries due to falling down of such objects can lead to penalties and legal action.
+        + Do not fix AC blower units to common area walls of the buildings.
+They are a safety hazard.
+You must fix them within your balcony area.

 ## Vehicles, Speed Limits and Parking